 Tess first went out at about 4 weeks and didn’t like it much.
 She also found Milly’s puppies, 3 weeks older, rather overwhelming at first; but soon she became more adventurous and enjoyed playing with them.

-Tess aged 7 weeks playing with Pepper
+Tess aged 7 weeks